ccxt/ccxt/wiki/Manual.md

 }
 ```

 Since the rate limiter belongs to the exchange instance, destroying the exchange instance will destroy the rate limiter as well.
 Among the most common pitfalls with the rate limiting is creating and dropping the exchange instance over and over again.
 If in your program you are creating and destroying the exchange instance (say, inside a function that is called multiple times), then you are effectively resetting the rate limiter over and over and that will eventually break the rate limits.
+If you are recreating the exchange instance every time instead of reusing it, CCXT will try to load the markets every time you call a unified method like fetchOrderBook, fetchBalance, etc. This, you will force-load the markets pver and over as explained in the [Loading Markets](https://github.com/ccxt/ccxt/wiki/Manual#loading-markets) section.
+Abusing the markets endpoint will eventually break the rate limiter as well.

 ```JavaScript
 // DO NOT DO THIS!